 “You wouldn’t want to ride a cheetah,” said Cincinnati Zoo Director, Thane Maynard, adding that the cheetah doesn’t move like a horse’s body does while running.
 “What amazes me is that their head stays fairly steady even though their body is going wild.”

-Savannah has been clocked at speeds of over 60 miles per hour.
+Savannah has been clocked at speeds of more than 60 miles per hour.
 In just three strides, cheetahs can reach 40 mph, hitting their top speed faster than most cars.
-While the animals are known for their speed, they also have excellent eyesight with a wide-angle view, thanks to the elongated shape – so that wide GoPro perspective could just be the closest thing to capture what it’s like to be a cheetah.
+While the animals are known for their speed, they also have excellent eyesight with a wide-angle view, thanks to the elongated shape — so that wide GoPro perspective could just be the closest thing to capture what it’s like to be a cheetah.